robinzhx/TritonGo/README.md

 # FAQ
 1. The application crashes, what should I do?
-Please use command + R to rerun the application. and also refer FAQ.6.
+Please use command + R to rerun the application. and also refer FAQ.6 or 7.
 If problems persist, please contact technical support asap.
 2. I forgot my password, how do I recover my account?
 	At the login page, hit the Forgot Password, enter the account email, and follow the instructions sent to the email to reset the password.
 3. How do I create an event?